How to Stop Comparing Yourself When Everyone Is So Badass

 I’d waste a lot of energy chasing them and blow out halfway through the race.
 Really, I’d have posted much better times if I’d just ignored everyone else and paced myself right.

 So don’t look around and ask yourself, “Who should I be better than?”
+Stop comparing yourself to others.

 Instead, ask, “Am I faster, braver, and stronger than I was this time last year?”
 Or, “How fast or strong do I have to be to reach my goals?”